AlexSchuy/2020-08-27-usatlas-recast-tutorial/_episodes/06-gitlab-ci.md

 ---

 ## Introduction
-Next, we're going to use the `atlas/analysisbase` image as a base for *preserving* our ATLAS environment.
+Next, we're going to use the `atlasamglab/bootcamp-2020` image as a base for *preserving* our ATLAS environment.
 Gitlab CI/CD automates the task of keeping the analysis environment up-to-date so you don't have to think about it (much).
-This is accomplished by re-building the container in which the analysis environment is preserved on top of `atlas/analysisbase` for each analysis repo, each time that new commits are pushed to the repos.
+This is accomplished by re-building the container in which the analysis environment is preserved on top of `atlasamglab/bootcamp-2020` for each analysis repo, each time that new commits are pushed to the repos.

+> ## `analysisbase` Image
+> Typically, we would use the `atlas/analysisbase:21.2.215` image.
+However, there was an issue with the image that could result in a segfault if a `TBrowser` was opened.
+Matthew published a patched image `atlasamglab/bootcamp-2020` that we are using for this bootcamp.
+{: .callout}

 ## RECAST and Gitlab CI/CD